 In particular, we work with the Health Innovation Network in south London, who specialise in supporting services to adopt innovation in care.
 Health Innovation Network is the Academic Health Science Network (AHSN) for south London, one of 15 AHSNs across England.
 AHSNs operate with three core aims: improving outcomes for patients, driving down costs and stimulating economic growth.

-This work is being led by Zoë Lelliott, the ARC's deputy director, and Dr Natasha Curran, medical director at the Health Innovation Network, who co-lead ARC South London's implementation and involvement, helping the research themes to prioritise and support research into practice.
+This work is being led by Dr Natasha Curran, medical director at the Health Innovation Network, who leads ARC South London's implementation and involvement team, helping the research themes to prioritise and support research into practice.

 ARC South London implementation strategy

 An implementation strategy is being developed which involves engaging with key stakeholders such as, senior representatives from local health and care organisations, and both south London STPs.
 It will draw upon implementation science, as well as significant practical experience of implementation of research findings from CLAHRC South London research themes and the AHSN.

 The emerging implementation strategy has a number of elements:

 - Support research themes to consider implementation feasibility, barriers and enablers, at the earliest stages of research design